RIYAKUMARI001/RIYAKUMARI001/README.md

 # Hi there, I'm Riya Kumari! 👋
 🌟 **Web Developer | Open Source Contributor | Problem Solver**

-I enjoy turning ideas into functional and creative web apps, exploring open-source contributions, and continuously learning new technologies.
+I’m a developer passionate about creating web apps, solving coding challenges, and contributing to open-source projects.
+I enjoy learning new technologies and turning ideas into impactful projects.

 ---